An Online System for Answering Medical Questions

-Summer of Research project by Qiming Bao, University of Auckland, supervised by Dr Jiamou Liu (University of Auckland).
+Project by Qiming Bao, University of Auckland, supervised by Dr Jiamou Liu (University of Auckland)

 Future work could create personal profiles so the chatbot can provide information specific to each user.
 It could also recognise that certain diseases that are more likely to happen in at different times of the year and affect people differently based on their subpopulation, job, education, location and socioeconomic background.